Article 5Enforced 2025-02-02

 Prohibited AI practices

-Article 5 has been enforceable since 2 February 2025 — placing or using a prohibited-practice AI system on the EU market today exposes the provider, importer, distributor, or deployer to the highest tier of fines in the regulation: up to €35M or 7% of global annual turnover under Article 99(3).
+Article 5 has been applicable since 2 February 2025 (Art.
+113(a)) and sanctionable under Chapter XII (Articles 99–100) since 2 August 2025 (Art.
+113(b)) — placing or using a prohibited-practice AI system on the EU market today exposes the provider, importer, distributor, or deployer to the highest tier of fines in the regulation: up to €35M or 7% of global annual turnover, whichever is higher, under Article 99(3).
 The eight prohibitions are absolute — no consent, opt-out, or post-hoc mitigation rescues a prohibited practice once the system meets the prohibition's criteria.
 Pre-deployment screening before code is shipped is the only defensible posture.

 When the findings land on a governance desk